International participation in the Vietnam War: China

 Sino-Soviet relations soured after the Soviets invaded Czechoslovakia in August 1968.
 In October, the Chinese demanded North Vietnam cut relations with Moscow, but Hanoi refused.
 The Chinese began to withdraw in November 1968 in preparation for a clash with the Soviets, which occurred at Zhenbao Island in March 1969.

-In 1967, the Chinese government launched a secret military program named "Project 523". which intended to find a treatment for malaria to provide the assistance to the PAVN who suffered malaria.
+In 1967, the Chinese government launched a secret military program named "Project 523". which intended to find a treatment for malaria, as the disease was widespread among PAVN forces.
 As a result, Chinese scientist Tu Youyou and her collaborators discovered artemisinin.
 Tu was awarded the Nobel Prize in 2015 for her contribution on the anti-malaria treatment.

 The Chinese also began financing the Khmer Rouge as a counterweight to North Vietnam at this time.
 China "armed and trained" the Khmer Rouge during the civil war and continued to aid them for years afterward.
 The Khmer Rouge launched ferocious raids into Vietnam in 1975–1978.
 When Vietnam responded with an invasion that toppled the Khmer Rouge, China launched a brief, punitive invasion of Vietnam in 1979.